-Infrared daylight heat bulbs are also available for the same purpose, but are a bit more expensive with no additional advantages over a regular spotlight bulbs.
+Infrared daylight heat bulbs are also available for the same purpose but are a bit more expensive with no additional advantages over regular spotlight bulbs.
 The distance from the bulb to the rock and the wattage strength of the bulb can be used to reach the desired temperature.
 The result will vary depending on the size of the enclosure and the ambient temperature.
 When mounting a spotlight over a rock, make sure no direct contact between the Bearded dragon and the light bulb is possible.

 The temperature gradient

 The environmental temperature should have a 24 – 34 ºC / 75 – 93 ºF temperature gradient which should be maintained by the heat source.
-If this gradient is not supplied, Bearded dragons will have no place to cool down or to regulate their temperatures when the basking area becomes too hot.
-In the case where the environmental temperature is too hot a Bearded dragon will spend a lot of time in its water bowl, breath with its mouth open or try to escape the enclosure.
+If this gradient is not supplied, Bearded dragons will have no place to cool down or regulate their temperatures when the basking area becomes too hot.
+In the case where the environmental temperature is too hot a Bearded dragon will spend a lot of time in its water bowl, breath with its mouth open, or trying to escape the enclosure.

 Bearded dragon night temperatures